 The computers access the Common Login Environment and have all the programs that are available over the CLE.
 Any files saved to the 'My Documents' folder will be accessible when you log in to any STEP Lab computer.

 After ten minutes of inactivity, the system will log off the user.
 Remember to save your files often!

 If you need to activate your ULID and password, go to the University IT Service Desk website or visit Stephens Hall, Room 201.
 If you are unable to log in to a STEP Lab computer using your password, you can find password help or contact the University IT Service Desk for help if necessary.

 University students have printing capabilities on any lab computer.
 PaperCut is a print management system that is designed to reduce costs associated with excessive printing.
-Each student receives an account credit of $25.00 per semester, which allows the user to print 250 pages.
+Every student is given an account credit of $25.00 per semester.
+At a cost of 10 cents per page, this gives each user the ability to print 250 pages.

 If you need to print more than your 250 pages a semester, you will need to transfer money to your PaperCut account.
 The only accepted form of payment is Cajun Cash.
 You can access your PaperCut account by clicking on the "Details" link on the PaperCut window on your desktop in the Lab.
 You can also log in to your PaperCut Account.
 This site shows summary, activity, and environmental impact of saving paper and toner.
 You will be able to apply additional credits to your account immediately.

 Find more information on printing and PaperCut at the University IT Service Desk.

 STEP employs students to work in the Print Service Areas located in labs across campus.
 The Office of STEP Support (OSS) employs student interns to work and learn in a collaborative environment.
 OSS interns include undergraduate and graduate students in a variety of fields.

 Positions to work for STEP or OSS will be posted to Career Services when available.

 For help using the STEP Lab computers, ask the STEP Lab staff on duty.